BaiyangZhang/oldBlog/_drafts/2022-12-15-Basics-of-Distributions.md

 $$
 is usually the functional space we are interested in.
 It reflects the spirit that when talking about integrals, we don't care what happens on the $\mu$-negligible sets.
 However, for evaluation to be well defined everywhere, we need to take into consideration the $\mu$-negligible sets.

-Having that in mind, let us move to the definition of distributions.
+Having that in mind, let us move to distributions.

 ### What are distributions?